01 Sample room

 Factory proof

-This page is not a certificate dump.
-It is the structured explanation behind the factory story: how the work is divided, how QC is controlled, and what proof can be requested during evaluation.
+The proof page is not a certificate dump.
+It explains the factory story: how the work is divided, how QC is controlled, and what proof can be requested during evaluation.

 What belongs in the proof layer